tongue-tie/blog/background.md

 * [Week 3](/week-3.md)
 * [Week 4](/week-4.md)

+I never had speech or breathing issues, could stick my tongue out far, could touch the roof of my mouth with my tongue, and clean around all my teeth with my tongue quite easily.
+Nothing pointed to a problem.
+Still, I knew I had a tongue-tie since it was obvious, visually.

-I knew I had a tongue-tie (it was obvious, visually), but I was not aware how it affected my entire body.
+But I was not aware how tongue-tie affected my entire body.
 I have been told by my various therapists that I have an unusual level of body awareness.
 This is because I've been trying to figure out how to move and what will help me for pretty much my entire life.

 # Baby